NFL Preseason Week 2 Roundup: Lacy Still Has Everything to Prove with Seahawks

 Cook has Offensive Rookie of the Year potential.
 But more critically for the Vikings, he has the ability to bring back the brand of offensive football that's made them successful in the past.
 They thrive with a rushing attack that can punch opposing defenses in the gut repeatedly, and Cook is already leaving plenty of bruises.

-George Fant's Injury Could Be a Major Blow to Seahawks Offensive Line
+George Fant's Injury a Major Blow to Seahawks Offensive Line

 The Seahawks were already going to have a shaky offensive line in 2017, and their starting left tackle leaving a preseason game on a cart and in an inflatable cast didn't help.